 What happens next?

-If you are interested in attending our workshop, please email Karen@Q4access.org to request further information or complete the on-line form below.
+If you would like to attend our workshop, complete the on-line form below.

 If you would like more information about the workshop, email Karen@Q4access.org.